NonoMalpi/Secondary_band/README.md

 several ML algorithms, where the input data for the models are different Spanish electricity system variables.

 The output obtained from the model is used as a baseline to evaluate an american option.
-The Last-Squares Monte Carlo apporach [1] is the framework used to approximate the value of the american option via simulation.
+The Last-Squares Monte Carlo approach [1] is the framework used to approximate the value of the american option via simulation.

 #### Diagram of the ML model: